Informal Requirements To Be President

 Fundraising and Campaign Management: The Financial Imperative

 The sheer cost of running a modern presidential campaign is staggering.
 Millions, if not billions, of dollars are required to fund advertising, staff salaries, travel expenses, and other necessities.
 This financial reality transforms fundraising into a crucial, albeit informal, qualification for the presidency.
 Candidates must possess the ability to attract and secure significant financial contributions from individuals, corporations, and political action committees (PACs).
-This requires not only a compelling political message but also strong networking skills and the ability to build relationships with potential donors.
+Here's the thing — this requires not only a compelling political message but also strong networking skills and the ability to build relationships with potential donors.
 The fundraising process itself often involves extensive travel, countless meetings, and the delicate art of balancing political ideology with the financial interests of donors.

 Debating Skills and Media Savvy: Communicating with the Nation